Right now, post-pandemic, if you are in the middle of the interview process or looking for a new job you’ll likely be asked to do a video interview.

 Maintain good eye contact and body language

-In previous video interviews I’ve done, I was advised that the most important thing to do was keep good eye contact.
+One of the most important things to do when in a video interview is to keep good eye contact.
 It’s easier for your eyes to lose focus when the person you’re talking to isn’t in the room.

 Look directly into the camera instead of at the screen to maintain good eye contact.
 Make sure your face is centered and don’t move around too much.
 Keep good posture, sitting with your back straight, feet on the ground, and arms resting in your lap or on the desk.